electron-elements/send-feedback/docs/customizing.md

 # customizing

-This documentation if for the section that will guide you through the process, of how to customize the `<send-feedback>` element.
+This documentation section  will guide you through the process, of how to customize the `<send-feedback>` element.
+The one of the great feature of custom elements.

 ### Title